 Q. How do I know a team has completed the registration process?

-Q. What if my team’s departure date is one week away, and I still have not received the automated approval email?
+Q. What if my team’s departure date is one month away, and I have not received the automated approval email?

 Q. What do I do if a team or individual arrives on the field for ministry, and I did not know they were coming?

 A. If you have a team or individual arrive and they did not process through AGWM, call the PMC application specialist immediately.
 The team application specialist will email the appropriate forms you will need to process the team from the field.
 NOTE: You may not host or engage with the visiting team or individual until the AGWM registration process is completed.
 To do otherwise may put your missionary appointment at risk!

 Q. If I invite even one person to minister with me on the field, do they need to register with AGWM?

 A. Yes, even one person needs to complete registration with AGWM.
 The online registration process is designed for teams of three or more members.
 If there is a family traveling alone, or an individual, or two people, they will need to contact a team application specialist at email@example.com to register.
 They are then processed in-house by the team application specialist.